 All students who decide to travel should carefully review the U.S. Department of State's COVID-19 Travel Restrictions and Exceptions page for information about Presidential Proclamations that may impact return to the U.S.

 It is important that students and scholars understand the risks of international travel.
-If you do decide to travel and are unable to reenter the U.S. in August 2021, you can:
+If you do decide to travel and are unable to reenter the U.S. you can:

 - lose your assistantship (Graduate students cannot hold assistantships while they are outside the U.S.)

 - lose scholarships and/or on-campus employment

 - be unable to complete your degree program (not all classes are offered remotely)

 - lose a semester of eligibility for OPT and/or CPT

 - owe rent even that you may be legally bound to pay even if you are abroad